Introduction

 4. Postman – Best for testing

-Postman is the fastest API testing tool that is used by over 30 million developers to build APIs.
-It provides you with a comprehensive set of tools to easily create, import, and export multiple APIs.
+Postman is the fastest API testing tool, and it is used by over 30 million developers to build APIs.
+It provides you with a comprehensive set of tools to create, import, and export multiple APIs easily.
 The platform focuses on improving productivity by simplifying each step of the API lifecycle and streamlining collaboration so that you can create better APIs faster.

 Key features